Xitog/hamill/README.md

 ## Constants

-* You can define the value of the one of the 6 constants by starting a line with ``!const`` then the constant then = and the value
+* You can define the value of the one of the 6 constants by starting a line with ``!const`` then the constant identifier then = and the value
 * You can have multiple value definition but only the last will be taken into account
+* A constant value can't change during the process of emitting HTML
-* The 6 variables :
+* The 6 constants :
   * ``TITLE`` to define the title of the page
   * ``ICON`` to define an icon for the page
   * ``LANG`` to define the lang of the page (default : en)